davidgomes/pentagine.js/README.md

 var playState = new PlayState();
 ```

-Inside the repository, check out `example/`, it's a simple game I made using Pentagine.
-The helicopter sprite is not mine, though, I found it online on [The Spriters Resource](http://www.spriters-resource.com).
+Inside the repository, check out `example/`.
+It's a simple game I made using Pentagine.
+The helicopter sprite is not mine, I found it on [The Spriters Resource](http://www.spriters-resource.com).

 License
 -------